needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 ### Measure.ProfilerMarkers()

 Used to record profiler markers.
 Profiler marker timings will be recorded automatically and sampled within the scope of the `using` statement.
 Names should match profiler marker labels.
-Note that deep and editor profiling are not available.
+Profiler markers are sampled once per frame.
+Sampling the same profiler marker per frame will result in the sum of all invocations.
+Note that deep and editor profiling is not available.
 Profiler markers created using `Profiler.BeginSample()` are not supported, switch to `ProfilerMarker` if possible.

 #### Example 1: Measuring profiler markers in a scope